 It is also during this stage when the pubic hair is also seen as abdominal hair that grows up to the navel.
 This stage occurs in about 5 year’s times.

-Home IPL on Pre-Puberty Vellus Hairs and Hormonal Imbalances
+On Using At Home IPL For Pre-Puberty Hair and Hormonal Imbalances

-Pubic Hair Areas That Home IPL Can Treat
+What Are The Pubic Hair Areas That Home IPL Can Treat?

 Ideally, the mons pubis and bikini area, and a skin type of I, II, or III, are best for IPL treatments.
 Skin class I are pale white, class II are white fair skin and class III are cream white fair skin.
 These skin classes provide a good contrast in the color for the hairs, thus making it easy for the device to detect the hair.
 Clients with darker skin tones must use extra care, and often times specific products designed for their skin tone.

 And that’s basically it.
 IPL treatments are can be safely used on the mons pubis and bikini line areas.
 It’s is not advisable to use IPL for hair near the anus, inguinal, scrotum, and testicular parts, since these areas are generally dark pigmented parts, and much more…shall we say “sensitive.”

 IPL treatment is not suitable for dark colored areas since and could just cause burns on these areas (and no one wants a burn in those areas).

 IPL devices are widely available in the market nowadays, and at-home IPL hair removal kits are more commonly used as they’re cheaper, and provide nearly the same quality as treatments from spa or clinics; if used correctly.

 Home removal kits tend to cost between $200 to $700, and take approximately 8 to 12 sessions on a monthly interval.
 On the other hand, clinics can often charge a client $300 to $600 per body part, per session.
 For best results, it will take clients about 4 to 6 sessions in 3 weeks intervals.